hep-gc/shoal/shoal-client/README.md

 If you are using a shoal sever that has verification enabled make sure the configuration is set to the verifiednearest URL

+### Hint for the ATLAS Experiment Users:

+A complete shoal_client.conf file for ATLAS can be obtained by:

+    sudo curl http://shoal.heprc.uvic.ca/repo/shoal_client.conf -o /etc/shoal/shoal_client.conf

 ##Usage